-Australian Ghost Shark is one of the common names of the Callorhinchus milii.
-Other popular names for this ocean creature include elephant shark and elephant fish.
+- Firstly, Australian Ghost Shark is one of the common names of the Callorhinchus milii.
+Other popular names for this ocean creature also include elephant shark and elephant fish.

-Despite the name, the Australian Ghost Shark is not actually a shark.
-In fact, they are a species of Chimera and as such, they are distant cousins of sharks and rays.
+- Despite the name, the rather bizarre-looking creature is not actually a shark.
+In fact, it is a species of Chimera and as such, it forms a distant cousin of sharks and rays.

-Another fascinating fact is that the Callorhinchus milii is a true living fossil.
-Evidence indicates that they have changed very little in more than 400 million years.
+- Yet another fascinating fact is that the Callorhinchus milii represents a true living fossil.
+Evidence indicates that the remarkable species has changed very little in more than 400 million years.

-The most easily recognizable physical feature of the species is the club-shaped projection on the end of the snout which they use to search the sandy ocean bottom for prey.
+But, it has one most easily recognizable physical feature.
+This is the club-shaped projection on the end of the snout.
+This, the individual uses to search the sandy ocean bottom for prey.

-In color, they are typically a silvery white, with dark spots occurring at random locations.
-Also, the body is generally smooth, and without denticles.
+Also, in color, most typically present a silvery white, with dark spots occurring at random locations.
+In addition, the body generally appears smooth, and without denticles.

-The Australian Ghost Shark inhabits a restricted habitat range.
-Yet, it remains unclear whether this has always been their endemic area of habitat or if they once inhabited a more extensive range.
+First of all, the Australian Ghost Shark inhabits a quite restricted habitat range.
+This includes a portion of the waters off Australia and New Zealand.
+However, it remains unclear whether this has always been its endemic area.
+It may have once inhabited a more extensive range.

-Currently, they are present only in the southwest Pacific Ocean, on the continental shelf off the coasts of Australia and New Zealand, including Tasmania.
+Currently, it appears to be present only in a few specific areas.
+These include the southwest Pacific Ocean, on the continental shelf off the coasts of Australia and New Zealand, including Tasmania.

-They primarily prefer waters with a depth of at least 656 ft (200 m).
-However, during mating season the elephant shark will move into shallower waters.
-They would even migrate into coastal bays and estuaries during mating season.
+Individuals primarily prefer waters with a depth of at least 656 ft (200 m).
+However, during mating season the species moves into shallower waters.
+In addition, some even migrate into coastal bays and estuaries during mating season.